 A program of the Clackamas County Public Health Division, funded by Supportive Housing Services

-Beyond immediate medical care, the program focuses on long-term solutions by partnering with community-based organizations, health centers, law enforcement, crisis responders and housing providers to create a comprehensive public health network.
-This collaborative approach helps address both medical needs and social determinants of health, such as housing, food insecurity and behavioral health support.
-The Clackamas County Public Health community paramedic works under Clackamas County EMS medical director, Dr. Ritu Sahni, and under the Metro Regional EMS Consortium protocols.
+In addition to immediate medical care, the Community Paramedic Program focuses on long-term stability.
+The community paramedic works closely with community-based organizations, health centers, law enforcement, crisis responders, and housing providers to address both health needs and social factors such as housing, food access, and behavioral health support.

 "This work isn’t just about health care.
 It’s about giving people the chance to succeed in housing and life by addressing needs holistically."